 Nursing Home Abuse & Negligence

 With the advent of new medical technology, people are living longer, more productive lives and the average age of the American population continues a steady increase.
 Sometimes these senior citizens end up in nursing homes because their family members cannot adequately take care of them.
 When an adult child makes the tough decision to send a parent to a nursing home, the child should be able to trust that those managing the facility will take proper care of their loved one.
 Unfortunately, many nursing home residents suffer from abuse and neglect.
-For those individuals in the Maryland area who have experienced the trauma of nursing home abuse or neglect, the attorneys at Lebowitz & Mzhen, LLC will gladly assist you with properly handling a legal claim against those responsible for the poor treatment of your loved one.
+For those individuals in the Maryland area who have experienced the trauma of nursing home abuse or neglect, the attorneys at Lebowitz & Mzhen Personal Injury Lawyers will gladly assist you with properly handling a legal claim against those responsible for the poor treatment of your loved one.

 Most commonly, legal claims against nursing homes fall into one of three categories: abuse, neglect, or medical malpractice.
 The federal government has provided a precise definition of nursing home abuse.
 According to 42 CFR § 488.301, abuse is defined as “the willful infliction of injury, unreasonable confinement, intimidation, or punishment with resulting physical harm, pain or mental anguish.”
 This definition of abuse can include anything from sexual to mental abuse.